 Accessibility is a way to offer people with a disability access to your website.
 There are mainly two to consider in this area:

 - Deaf People

 For example, some people are epileptic.
 A website with videos that have very fast changing images, think of a flashing strobe light effect in a nightclub, can affect an epileptic person by inducing a crisis.
-Accessibility in this case means that the video includes warnings, in text around the video, in text and audio at the beginning of the video, in the close caption of the video, anywhere else you can think of, that the video is not appropriate for epileptic people.
+Accessibility, in this case, means that the video includes warnings, in text around the video, in text and audio at the beginning of the video, in the closed caption of the video, anywhere else you can think of, that the video is not appropriate for epileptic people.
 This applies to anything that is going to flash, blink, or move on your web pages.

 If you are not affected by such handicap, it may feel like a lot of extra work for nearly nothing.
 However, Google and other search engines make use of the extra data needed on your website to make it Section 508 Compliant.
 The World Wide Web Consortium (W3C) actually says: